JainJoseph143/pokemon/README.md

 # Pokemon

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.18. use npm install to install the dependancys.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.18. use  `npm install ` for install the dependancys.

 ## Development server